KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 What’s the difference between “timer” and “cron” schedule strategies?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Timer is fixed interval, “every 5 min or 10 seconds”.
+Timer is fixed interval, “every 5 minutes or 10 seconds”.
 Cron can be
-configured to do that as well but can handle more complex cases like
+configured to do that as well, but can handle more complex cases like
 “every tues at 8AM and 4PM”.

 Does Kylo support 3rd party schedulers